test-kitchen/test-kitchen/docs/content/docs/transports/winrm.md

 #### elevated

 When true, all commands are executed via a scheduled task.
-This may eliminate access denied errors related to double hop authentication, interacting with Windows updates and installing some MSIs such as SQL Server and .NET runtimes.
+This may eliminate access denied errors related to double hop authentication, interacting with Windows updates, and installing some MSIs such as SQL Server and .NET runtimes.
 This defaults to `false`.

 #### elevated_password